-Useful for both practicing public executives and those who teach them, this book explicates some of the richest of several hundred cases used at Harvard’s Kennedy School of Government and illuminates their broader lessons for government managers.
+Useful for both practising public executives and those who teach them, this book explicates some of the richest of several hundred cases used at Harvard’s Kennedy School of Government and illuminates their broader lessons for government managers.

-Moore addresses four questions that have long bedeviled public administration: What should citizens and their representatives expect and demand from public executives?
+Moore addresses four questions that have long bedevilled public administration: What should citizens and their representatives expect and demand from public executives?
 What sources can public managers consult to learn what is valuable for them to produce?
 How should public managers cope with inconsistent and fickle political mandates?
 How can public managers find room to innovate?

-Moore’s answers respond to the well-understood difficulties of managing public enterprises in modern society by recommending specific, concrete changes in the practices of individual public managers: how they envision what is valuable to produce, how they engage their political overseers, and how they deliver services and fulfill obligations to clients.
+Moore’s answers respond to the well-understood difficulties of managing public enterprises in modern society by recommending specific, concrete changes in the practices of individual public managers: how they envision what is valuable to produce, how they engage their political overseers, and how they deliver services and fulfil obligations to clients.